jadupl2/sadmin/README.md

     Create a filesystem or directory where you want SADMIN to be install
     # mkdir /opt/sadmin

-    Copy the latest version of SADMIN file you have downloaded from our download page in '/opt' directory.
+    Copy the latest version of SADMIN file you have downloaded in '/opt' directory.
     # cp sadmin_x.xx_yyyymmdd.tgz /opt

     Change directory to '/opt/sadmin' directory